Ephrat Fisseha, from Ethiopia, bought training jackets and a new ball for the football school at her Child Development project.

-Visit our page with all the volunteer opportunities in Rio and see, what you like best!
+Visit our page with all the volunteer projects in Argentina

 I had a great time in Rio learning about the culture and building relationships with the people in the Engenho de Rainha community.
 I worked with talented, passionate and hardworking health professionals who were willing to help and answer questions at all times.
 I really enjoyed being immersed in the community and learning about all aspects of the healthcare system in Rio de Janeiro in particular including the many challenges.
 This was an unforgettable experience I would highly recommend. – Jefrin